-Rent and purchased transportation increased from 4.7% of revenues, before fuel surcharges, during 2011 to 11.3% of revenues, before fuel surcharges, during 2012.
-The increase relates primarily to an increase in driver lease expense as the average number of owner operators under contract increased from 48 during 2011 to 149 during 2012.
-The increase in costs in this category, as they relate to the increase in owner operators, are partially offset by a decrease in other cost categories, such as repairs and fuel, which are generally borne by the owner operator.
+Rent and purchased transportation increased from 23.5% of revenues, before fuel surcharges, during 2014 to 29.8% of revenues, before fuel surcharges, during 2015.
+The increase related primarily to an increase in driver lease expense as the average number of independent contractors under contract increased from 339 during 2014 to 414 during 2015.
+Also contributing to the increase was an increase in operating lease payments associated with the lease of Company trucks as the average number of Company trucks under operating lease agreements increased from 213 during 2014 to 465 during 2015.
+The increase in costs in this category, as they relate to the increase in independent contractors, are partially offset by a decrease in other cost categories, such as repairs and fuel, which are generally borne by the independent contractor.